letsgetrusty/bootcamp/4. Projects/3. Microservices/Problem/Stage 2/README.md

 ### Github Actions

-[GitHib Actions](https://docs.github.com/en/actions) allow us to execute arbitrary workflows by simply adding a `YAML` file to our repository.
+[GitHib Actions](https://docs.github.com/en/actions) allow you to execute arbitrary workflows by simply adding a `YAML` file to your repository.

 Here is a great overview video: https://youtu.be/eB0nUzAI7M8

 ### Docker

 [Docker](https://www.docker.com/) is a platform for building, running, and shipping applications in containers.

 Containerization is a technology that allows developers to package an application with all of its dependencies into a standardized unit, called a container, which can be easily deployed across different environments, including local machines, data centers, and cloud providers.
 Containers are lightweight, portable, and secure, enabling teams to build and deploy applications faster and more reliably.

+Docker images are the blueprints or templates used to create Docker containers.
+An image contains all the necessary files, libraries, and dependencies required to run an application.
+A container, on the other hand, is a running instance of an image.
+It's a lightweight, isolated environment that runs the application and its dependencies.
+Multiple containers can be created from the same image, each with its own unique state and running independently.

 Here is a great overview video: https://youtu.be/Gjnup-PuquQ